Walter Jackson Freeman II: Death

 Freeman died of complications arising from an operation for cancer on May 31, 1972.

-He was survived by four children, Walter, Frank, Paul and Lorne, two of whom entered the medical profession, the eldest, Walter Jr., becoming a professor of neurobiology at the University of California, Berkeley.
+He was survived by four sons.
+The eldest, Walter III, becoming a professor of neurobiology at the University of California, Berkeley.

 Contributions to psychiatry

 Walter Freeman nominated his mentor António Egas Moniz for a Nobel Prize, and in 1949 Moniz won the Nobel Prize in Physiology and Medicine.
 He pioneered and helped open up the psychiatric world to the idea of what would become psychosurgery.
 At the time, it was seen as a possible treatment for severe mental illness, but "within a few years, lobotomy was labeled one of the most barbaric mistakes of modern medicine."
 He also helped to demonstrate the idea that mental events have a physiological basis.
 Despite his interest in the mind, Freeman was "uninterested in animal experiments or understanding what was happening in the brain".
 Freeman was also co-founder and president of the American Board of Psychiatry and Neurology from 1946 to 1947 and a contributor and member of the American Psychiatric Association.